Adults, Late Diagnosis, Peri/Menopause, Emotional, FreedomTechnique/Tapping, Executive Function Skills, Self Esteem & Confidence Building.

 Following my diagnosis, I embarked on an intense journey of discovery about ADHD, and learning about myself through a new lens.
 (Thank you Hyperfocus!)
 Having undertaken 2 years of counselling training, I quickly realised I wanted to redirect my career into the world of ADHD coaching and to reach out to other women in particular, who may be going through similar experiences.
 That said, I am passionate about supporting a wide range of adults of any age.
-I am also a mum with children/young adults who have ADHD too, and fully understand the unique challenges this can also bring.

 Having been a swimming teacher for 18 years, I empowered thousands to excel and become confident in the water.
 I specialised in teaching adults with Aquaphobia, helping them to conquer their extreme fear of the water and to witness the amazing blossoming that ensued.

 I feel that my passion for people, empathy and exceptional communication skills have naturally transferred into my coaching.

 I want you to feel seen, heard and understood.
 This validation and compassion is often one of the most transformational aspects of coaching.
 I am confident that I can use my thorough grounding in counselling, together with my ADHD knowledge and insight, to hold my client’s emotional health and wellbeing at the core of our session’s, whilst at the same time working in a partnership towards achieving the outcomes that they desire.